| | | |

 Birds, Beaks and Adaptations

 The food available to animals varies depending on where they live.
-In habitats where food is limited, animals with features or adaptations that allow them to gain access to food more easily are likely to survive more successfully than those without the advantage.
-Animals with adaptations that allow them to live longer are more likely to produce offspring to pass their genes onto and therefore the advantageous adaptation.
+In habitats where food is limited, animals with features or adaptations that allow them to access food more easily are likely to survive more successfully than those without the advantage.
+Animals with adaptations that allow them to live longer are more likely to produce offspring to pass their genes on, and therefore, the advantageous adaptation.
 This process is known as natural selection.

 Discover why bird beaks are different shapes with this fun investigation.